 - Fluid will be drained into a syringe

 - Depending on the appearance, the fluid will either be discarded or sent to the laboratory for analysis

 - Pressure will be applied to the procedure site for a few minutes, a bandage applied and cold/ice packs provided

-- You may have a mammogram with limited compression to ensure that the cyst is gone
+- If the aspiration is in the breast, you may have a mammogram with limited compression to ensure that the cyst is gone

 - Post procedure instructions will be provided

 How Should I Prepare?

 - There are no diet restrictions, eat and drink as usual